dhimmel/rephetio-manuscript/README.md

-# Automated scholarly manuscripts on GitHub
+# Project Rephetio Manuscript Source

 <!-- usage note: edit the H1 title above to personalize the manuscript -->